tstromberg/sigstore-the-local-way/README.md

 This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way) with the following changes:

-* Aims for simlpicity: Skips or combines unneccessary steps when possible, such as omitting DNS configuration
+* Simpler: Skips or combines unneccessary steps when possible, such as omitting DNS configuration
-* Cross-platform (Linux, OpenBSD, macOS)
+* Cross-platform (Linux, OpenBSD, macOS, etc)
 * Local only - does not use of GCP or other Cloud providers
 * Minimal use of root privileges